 Facilities with known COVID-19 deaths

 Life Care Center of Elkhorn.
-There have been ten COVID-19 related deaths at the 135-bed facility.
-In all, 69 residents (one more than Tuesday) and 30 staff members tested positive.
-Six positive residents are hospitalized, while 55 are being cared for at LCC Elkhorn.
-Five residents that remain in the building have not tested positive.
+There have been eleven COVID-19 related deaths at the 135-bed facility, according to the Associated Press.
+In all, 69 residents and 30 staff members tested positive.
 The first positive test result came on April 27.
 Residents were first notified of the first positive test on April 28, according to a spokesperson.
 All residents were tested May 11.
 The Nebraska Department of Heath and Human Services inspected the facility and did not cite the facility for COVID-19 or infection-related issues.
-[Updated Monday]
+[Updated June 11]

 Douglas County Health Center, Omaha.
 Six residents of the 254-bed center passed away due to the novel coronavirus, but the facility now has no active positive cases, a spokesperson said May 17.
 Twenty-three residents and 14 employees tested positive at one point.
 Three residents remain hospitalized.
 Twelve of the employees have recovered and are back to work.